Delaware Route 41: Route description

 DE 41 begins at an intersection with DE 2 (Kirkwood Highway) in Prices Corner, heading northwest along Newport Gap Pike.
 South of DE 2, Newport Gap Pike continues southeast as DE 62.
 DE 41 is a two-lane divided highway before it crosses the Wilmington and Western Railroad at-grade south of Greenbank station and the Red Clay Creek in Greenbank.
 The route becomes an undivided road and continues through a mix of residential neighborhoods and woodland.
 The road crosses Hyde Run and comes to an intersection with Faulkland Road west of Brandywine Springs Park.
 Past this junction, DE 41 continues northwest as a two-lane undivided highway, crossing Hyde Run again, and heads towards Hockessin, with stretches of divided highway around the intersections with Millcreek Road/Hercules Road and McKennans Church Road/Loveville Road.

 In Hockessin, DE 41 meets the western terminus of DE 48 (Lancaster Pike) and merges onto Lancaster Pike.
 The Lancaster Pike alternates between a divided highway and a two-lane undivided road.
 DE 41 turns to the west-northwest and passes to the northeast of the Sanford School before it crosses Brackenville Road.
-At this intersection, the road widens to three lanes, with a second northbound lane for trucks for a short distance as it ascends a hill, before narrowing back to two lanes.
+At this intersection, the road widens to three lanes, with a northbound truck lane for a short distance as it ascends a hill, before narrowing back to two lanes.
 The route enters business areas and becomes a three-lane divided highway, with the southbound direction gaining a truck lane as it descends a hill.
-The median turns into a center left-turn lane as the road runs past more developments, passing northeast of a park and ride lot located at a bank, and crosses the Wilmington and Western Railroad again at-grade.
-The route passes north of a park and ride lot at the Hockessin Memorial Hall before it comes to the Yorklyn Road intersection, where the southbound direction narrows to one lane.
+The median turns into a center left-turn lane as the road runs past more developments and crosses the Wilmington and Western Railroad again at-grade.
+The route comes to the Yorklyn Road intersection, where the southbound direction narrows to one lane.
 The road briefly becomes a divided highway at the Valley Road junction and crosses Mill Creek, leaving the center of Hockessin.
 On the western corner of this intersection is the Elsie Walker Rest Area, a small park that serves as a picnic area.
 Past the Valley Road intersection, the route widens to three lanes, with a truck lane in the northbound direction as it climbs a hill.
 The road passes homes, eventually narrowing back to two lanes.
 DE 41 reaches the Pennsylvania state line, where Gap Newport Pike continues northwest as PA 41.

 DE 41 serves as part of the main route connecting Wilmington, Delaware, to Lancaster, Pennsylvania, and sees heavy truck traffic.
 DE 41 has an annual average daily traffic count ranging from a high of 22,650 vehicles at the Old Lancaster Road intersection to a low of 10,332 vehicles at the McKennans Church Road/Loveville Road intersection.
 The entire length of DE 41 is part of the National Highway System.